Pupil Premium

 • To allocate funds following a needs analysis which will identify individual needs.

-During the academic year 2019/20 (pre-Covid and post-lockdown) this money was allocated in the following ways:
+For the academic year 2023/2024 we are allocating the money in the following ways:

 • Targeted support, including the allocation of additional teaching assistant time providing opportunities for teachers to plan intervention tuition.

-• The provision of ‘one to one’ tuition in and out of the classroom environment with specific targeted support and materials.
+• The provision of ‘one to one’ tuition in and out of the classroom environment with specific targeted support and materials, with particular regard for developing pupil vocabulary across the school

-• Access to after school sports clubs and enrichment opportunities, eg. attending Premier Sports club sessions; music tuition, hire of musical instruments.
+• Access to after school sports clubs and enrichment opportunities.